Setting up a "Convert colors" Fixup

 Preserve black objects

 If this checkbox is activated, color definitions using just the black channel will remain black.
 Furthermore, RGB and Lab color definitions for gray will get converted to Black only where applicable.
-For more information about the treatment of black objects see section Processing black objects.
+For more information about the treatment of black objects please read the article: Processing black objects.

-You can define additional conversion settings for the various color spaces or object types by using the "Add setting" button:
+You can define additional conversion settings for the various color spaces or object types by using the "Add setting" button (1).
+Since pdfToolbox 14 it is also possible to duplicate the respective set of configured parameters with the “Duplicate setting” button (2).

 List of color spaces for which the defined conversion settings should be applied.